 At the beginning of the year, I decided to plan out habits I need to work on as a mom.
 February’s habit is neatness and order.
 It feels like I’ve been working on this habit forever, but the cycle of kids make a mess, mom cleans it up keeps going and going.
 I decided that I needed to get some new systems so this cycle doesn’t drive me absolutely nuts.
 Miss H is almost four- she’s very capable of cleaning up after herself!
+At some point, I may have to purchase a product from a website such as https://www.bissell.com/vacuums/stick-and-cordless-vacuums so that she can do her own vacuuming!
 The key to securing neatness and order in my house is delegating, especially to the actual mess-makers.
 So, this month, I taught Miss H some cleaning strategies to help her clean up after herself, and to make my life less stressful.
 These strategies mostly focus on keeping her bedroom clean, but they can be used for the whole house!

 Charlotte Mason said that children should be able to clean up their own toys at the age of two.
 Two!
 That seems teeny, doesn’t it?
 But then the other day, Baby E started cleaning up his toys- without being asked!
 This is something that his big sister doesn’t do (yet!)
 Somewhere along the line, I found a way to squelch Miss H’s natural desire to clean up after herself and help.
 Maybe it was my attitude towards housework, or the desire to just get something done quickly and not wait for her to do it.
 Creating a positive, peaceful home atmosphere for my family requires me not to just do the housework, but to teach these life-long skills to my children.
+I did get a steam mop recently, which she absolutely loves cleaning with.
 They’re taking in either an atmosphere of order or disorder, whether I like it or not.

 “Cleanliness, order, neatness, regularity, punctuality, are all ‘branches’ of infant education.
 They should be about the child like the air he breathes, and he will take them in as unconsciously” (Vol. 1, p.
 125).